yanganto/near-staking-knd/docs/run-main-test-shard.md

 ---

 To bootstrap neard quickly, you can use an s3 backup of the chain database.
-These are available for mainnet, testnet and stakenet:
+These are available for mainnet, testnet:

 The module can download this automatically, but for mainnet and testnet you need to specify a timestamp to do so: